 - Hydrological Atlas of Switzerland (Hades)

 - VLB (Directory of Deliverable Books)

-You can find the relevant information for each by clicking on the "Information on the database" link in the Knowledge Portal.
+You can find the relevant information for each by clicking on the "Information on the database" link on our website.

 In exceptional cases, a User ID and password are also required for access to e-journals.
 This information can be found on the SFX Service Menu in the "Note" section.

-Clicking on the SFX button in a database, or on the "Online access" tab in the Knowledge Portal takes you to a service page with more links indicating how to obtain the document you need.
+Clicking on the SFX button in a database, or on the link "Online resource" in on ETH Library's Search Portal takes you to a service page with more links indicating how to obtain the document you need.

 The bX Recommender Service lists articles which may also be of interest to the user.
-In the Knowledge Portal, these articles are displayed in the tab "Recommendations" in the results list.
+On ETH Library's Search Portal, these articles are displayed in tthe full view of a title.
 Accessing articles via a database and the SFX button, the recommendations are included in the SFX menu.
 The recommendations are generated from patterns of use for SFX files.
 ETH Library is one of several hundred university libraries worldwide which makes this data available for analysis in an anonymised and encrypted form.

 For electronic resources for which a fee is charged, ETH Library has entered into licensing agreements with the relevant providers.
 These define the terms and conditions of use, taking account of current copyright law.